Warship Wednesday December 17, 2014, the Catfish of the Falklands

 The grave of Felix Artuso, ARA, is on Grytviken where he was buried with full military honors and is maintained by the British government.

-There is a USS Catfish Association that keeps her memory alive in the U.S. while in Argentina a number of Malvinas groups treasure the memory of that country’s lost submersible.
+There is a USS Catfish Association that keeps her memory alive in the U.S. while in Argentina several Malvinas groups treasure the memory of that country’s lost submersible.

 Eight Balao‘s are preserved in the country, making them the most popular submarine museum ship class.